 Below are some of the monumental structures and landmarks that are found within Verona that exemplifies its UNESCO World Heritage Site status:

 Piazza delle Erbe: This is the location of the original Roman Forum.
-It represents the various historic moments of the city.
-It features 13th century buildings, central statue from the Roman epoch, the Madonna Verona fountain, and more.
+It represents the various historical moments of the city.
+It features 13th-century buildings, central statue from the Roman epoch, the Madonna Verona fountain, and more.

 Roman Theatre: The ancient Roman Theatre is another key monument within the City of Verona.
 It is built on the sloping side of a gorgeous hill.

 The Arena: This is another monument of the Roman rule in the City of Verona.
 It was built in the first Century BC.
 It was built to host gladiator combats and then experienced a long period of abandonment.